 The minimal node distance which will be used if Allow Overlapping Nodes is disabled.

 Avoid Node/Edge Overlaps

 Whether or not nodes are allowed to overlap with edges.

 Adjusting this value can lead to a variety of differing layouts.
 For small values the resulting layout will use a lot of space and nodes tend to be far away from each other.
 Values around 0.5 lead to evenly distributed nodes, whereas values near 1.0 produce highly compact layouts.

-Places nodes of the same natural cluster closely together and avoids overlapping of the drawing areas of different groups.
+Allows to choose the algorithm that calculates natural clusters.
+The organic layout places nodes of the same natural cluster closely together and avoids overlapping of the drawing areas of different groups.
 This setting does not create group nodes.
-More information on natural clusters can be found in the article on automatic grouping.

 The graph will be arranged to fit into a given area.
 Different types of areas can be specified.